edgeimpulse/health-reference-design-public-data/README.md

 PPG-DaLiA Data Processing Pipeline see our [Health Reference Design Documentation](https://docs.edgeimpulse.com/docs/edge-impulse-studio/organizations/health-reference-design) for more information.

-This repository is a reference design for an end-to-end machine learning workflow using Edge Impulse to process the PPG-DaLiA dataset.
+This repository is a reference design for an end-to-end machine learning workflow using Edge Impulse to process the PPG-DaLiA dataset, and assumes that the data is available and the transformation blocks have been set up.
 It demonstrates how to:

 - Process raw sensor data (accelerometer and PPG) from multiple subjects.
 - Extract and attach metadata to each subject's data.